-LoFP LoFP / administrators may legitimately access, delete, and replace objects in s3 buckets. ensure that the sequence of events is not part of a legitimate operation before taking action.
+LoFP LoFP / administrators may legitimately access, delete, and replace objects in s3 buckets. ensure that the uploaded files are not part of a legitimate operation before taking action.

 Techniques